verilator/verilator/docs/internals.rst

     "attrClocker": "UNKNOWN",
     "lifetime": "NONE",
     "varType": "VAR",
-    /* here go lists of child nodes (which use similar structure as their parent): */ "childDTypep": [ /* ... */ ],
+    /* Lists of child nodes (which use similar structure as their parent): */ "childDTypep": [ /* ... */ ],
     "delayp": [ /* ... */ ],
     "valuep": [ /* ... */ ],